Artesia Uber Accident Lawyers

 What To Do After An Uber Accident

 After an accident, your utmost priority should be your health and safety.
-Once you are cleared or have been given first aid, you can then report to the police, collect evidence, and exchange contact information with other parties and witnesses.
+Once you are cleared or have received first aid, you can then report to the police, collect evidence, and exchange contact information with other parties and witnesses.
 It’s also good practice to speak with an Uber accident attorney in Artesia as soon as you can.

 Follow these guidelines after an Uber accident in Artesia, CA: